 |Electives||2 - 6|

 Up to 29 units of the above schedule will be via distance education.7

 *NOTE: PLEAS and the Part-Time Day Program required courses are similar to the Evening but may differ slightly by semester in the second, third, and fourth years.
 Courses, unit allocations, and other elements portrayed within this chart are subject to change.

 1. Legal Analysis, Writing, and Skills

 2. Elective choices include such courses as Constitutional Criminal Procedure, Copyright Law, and Legal Profession, among others.

 3. PLEAS and the Part-Time Day Program have Fall or Spring options for these courses.

-4. If not taken as an elective in second year (required for graduation)
+4. If not taken as an elective in the second year (required for graduation)

-5. Student must take a total of 6 units prior to graduation.
+5. Students must take a total of 6 units prior to graduation.

 6. Students with a cumulative GPA of 3.33 or higher may opt out of the Bar Readiness courses